 When Nickelodeon commissioned the internationally renowned Brown Bag Films to produce a new Children’s animation series, Nella the Princess Knight, they knew they needed some exceptional audio to support the cutting-edge animation.
 For the past year-and-a-half, dock10 has been creating soundscapes and SFX for the show, which follows the adventures of a Princess who can magically transform into a knight!

-In early meetings, dock 10’s senior sound designer, Neil Haggerty, proposed using realistic SFX which would allow the more fantastical magic sequences to really stand out.
+In early meetings, dock 10’s sound designer proposed using realistic SFX which would allow the more fantastical magic sequences to really stand out.
 The show’s creators loved this approach and it helped generate a really positive working relationship.
 With a highly efficient workflow in place, dock10 can work on up to six episodes at a time.

 First, the dialogue is adjusted to give a greater sense of location, such as adding reverb and delay when the characters explore a cave.
 Next, soundscapes are created to evoke a sense of place and underlying atmosphere.
 With many scenes set in a variety of forests, Neil mixes together a wide range of individual SFX to differentiate between the types of woodland.